Aholibamah

-Aholibamah (a descendant of Ishmael) was the daughter of Anah of Zibeon the Hivite.
-Her maternal grandfather was Zibeon the Hivite, son of Seir the Horite.
+Aholibamah was the daughter of Anah and granddaughter of Zibeon the Hivite, son of Seir the Horite.
 She was one of two Canaanite women who married Esau, the son of Isaac, when he was in his forties.
 Isaac and his wife Rebecca, however, were greatly opposed to this union.
-So, according to some Biblical scholars, Esau changed her name to the Hebrew name "Judith", as to pacify his parents.

-Biblical scholars have thus conciliated the two different name accounts given in Genesis for the three wives of Esau:
+According to some Biblical scholars, Esau changed her name to Judith to pacify his parents.
+See Wives of Esau.
+Biblical scholars thus reconciled the two different name accounts given in Genesis for the three wives of Esau: